-5 Bitter but Healthy Foods that You Better Eat for Good Health and Immunity!
+5 Bitter Foods, Which You Better Eat, for Good Health and Immunity

-When my kids were younger, it was a tough task to feed them something healthy, but not sweet enough.
-And they used to ask me, why good and healthy food has to taste so terrible and bitter.
+When my kids were younger, it was a tough task to feed them something healthy, which was not sweet enough.
+And they used to ask me, why the good and healthy food, has to taste so terrible, and bitter.

-Doctors and Nutritionists, in fact feel that the deficiency of bitter foods in our food habits today, is to a great extent responsible for growing diseases among humans.
+The Doctors and the Nutritionists, are of the opinion, that the deficiency of the bitter foods in our regular cooking, is responsible for the growing diseases among humans, to a great extent.

 - Provides coolness,

 - Good for digestion/Improves digestion,

 - It helps to keep the sugar level under control for Diabetics,

 - The raw juice of bitter gourd or Karela, is very effective in the treatment for Acne/ Pimples, as it has the property of purifying the blood.

 - Regular consumption helps in eliminating smaller stones through urine.